 5. Industry requirements

-Some companies may be restricted in their SQL Server monitoring due to industry requirements and restrictions outlining their handling of data.
+Some companies may be restricted in their database performance monitoring due to industry requirements and restrictions outlining their handling of data.

 Each industry has its own set of regulations.
 Financial companies must be in compliance in order to keep customer data secure.
 Medical facilities have strict regulations when it comes to the cloud and could face serious consequences in the event of a breach.